stonemjs/docs/src/docs/essentials/logging.md

 Logging in Stone.js is simple, flexible, and built to scale with your application.

 Out of the box, you get a lightweight, console-based logger that’s fully integrated into the framework.
-It’s available globally via a singleton and is automatically injected into your context where appropriate — services, middleware, lifecycle hooks, and more.
+It’s available globally via a singleton and is automatically injected into your context where appropriate, services, middleware, lifecycle hooks, and more.

 You can configure its behavior through the blueprint, adjusting verbosity, timestamp formatting, and debug mode.
-When you're ready to move beyond the basics, you can easily replace the logger with your own class or factory — whether that’s wrapping a library like Pino or Winston, or building a completely custom solution.
+When you're ready to move beyond the basics, you can easily replace the logger with your own class or factory, whether that’s wrapping a library like Pino or Winston, or building a completely custom solution.

-Stone.js doesn’t lock you into one way of doing things — it gives you a common interface, a clean contract, and the freedom to extend logging in a way that fits your needs.
+Stone.js doesn’t lock you into one way of doing things, it gives you a common interface, a clean contract, and the freedom to extend logging in a way that fits your needs.

 **Quick recap:**
 - Use the logger via `Logger` or inject it where available.
 - Configure it with `stone.logger.level`, `useTimestamp`, and `stone.debug`.
 - Implement `ILogger` if you want to customize.
-- Register your logger using `defineLogger()` — class or factory, your choice.
+- Register your logger using `defineLogger()`, class or factory, your choice.
 - Log intentionally.
 Debug confidently.
 Deploy with traceability.

-That's it — you're now fully equipped to tame your logs in the Continuum.
+That's it, you're now fully equipped to tame your logs in the Continuum.